thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

   * several folders `.kube`, `.terraform`, `.tmp`, `bin2`, `docs`
   * Then it creates a `terraform.tfvars` file based on the entries you gave and executes init and apply command from Terraform.

-  > Be aware that the `IBM CLoud access key information and GitHub access token` are saved in text format in the `output/my-ibm-vpc-roks-argocd/terraform/terraform.tfvars` file! **Don't share this in a public GitHub repository.**
+  > Be aware that the `IBM Cloud access key information and GitHub access token` are saved in text format in the `output/my-ibm-vpc-roks-argocd/terraform/terraform.tfvars` file! **Don't share this in a public GitHub repository.**

 * On GitHub

   * it creates a GitHub private project which contains preconfigure ArgoCD resource provided by `cloud native toolkit`

-> Note: Here you can sample of the content of an example for a generated variables.yaml file [link](/overview-variables.md) and here you can find a example for the created [BOM file](/example/example-auto-created-bom-file.yaml).
+> Note: Here you can sample of the content of an example for a generated variables.yaml file [link](/overview-variables.md) and here you can find an example for the created [BOM file](/example/example-auto-created-bom-file.yaml).

 ## 7. Destroy the environment on IBM Cloud

-### Step 1 (inside the container): Destory the created IBM Cloud resources
+### Step 1 (inside the container): Destroy the created IBM Cloud resources

 All these tasks are automated in the helper bash script I wrote.